What is a Texas Real Estate School Bond?

 What are the conditions of approval programs and courses of study of a Real Estate School?

-- The Texas Real Estate Commission will not limit nor prohibit alternative real estate inspection delivery courses offered as a continuing education by accredited college and universities
+- The Texas Real Estate Commission will not limit nor prohibit alternative real estate inspection delivery courses offered as continuing education by accredited college and universities

 - In accordance with the established real estate school standards, the Texas Real Estate Commission will set an examination passage benchmark based on the average percentage of examinees